Ghost Town (Cheap Trick song)

 "Ghost Town" is a song by American rock band Cheap Trick, released in 1988 as the third single from their tenth studio album Lap of Luxury.
 It was written by Diane Warren and guitarist Rick Nielsen, and produced by Richie Zito.
-The song reached number 33 on the Billboard Hot 100.
+The song peaked at number 33 on the Billboard Hot 100.

 "Ghost Town" dated back to 1981 when Nielsen recorded a demo of the song during sessions for the band's One on One album.
 The song remained undeveloped until the sessions for Lap of Luxury when Warren added some contributions to the finished song.

 Music video

 The song's music video was directed by Nick Morris and produced by Fiona O'Mahoney.
 It achieved heavy rotation on MTV.

 Critical reception

 Upon its release, Billboard commented, "What starts off sounding like vintage ELO develops into a yearning plea highlighted by Zander's vocal."
 Cash Box listed the single as one of their "feature picks" during November 1988.
 They stated, "A fine bit of writing by Nielsen and Warren, delivered with gusto by Zander on lead vocals.
 Cheap Trick is one of the most underrated bands ever."
 In a review of Lap of Luxury, Spin noted the "great vocal arrangements" and a "George Harrison soundalike guitar solo".
 Steve Huey of AllMusic described the song as a "grandly romantic power ballad".